This site is not fully supported by Internet Explorer. To fully enjoy this website, please use an alternative browser

 On this page we share a snapshot of Gina's work with Young Lives.
 If you worked with Gina and would like us to include a piece of joint research, or message, please contact our Communications Manager, julia.tilford@qeh.ox.ac.uk

-Gina played a critical role at every stage, over 16 years and was a core member of the Young Lives team.
+Over 16 years Gina was a core member of the Young Lives team playing a critical role at every stage of the study.
 She worked very closely with the four study countries, Ethiopia, India, Peru and Vietnam, championing the context, the people, the methods and the ethics of the research, and managing the team.

 Gina carved out important intellectual frontiers on children’s aspirations, children’s work, migration, transitions to adulthood, gender, and methods for research with children and young people.
 She noticed lines of enquiry through her close attention to the qualitative data – that fed into the survey, for example, the importance of migration.